-Weakness or a loss of confidence in the financial markets could cause a decline in our share price and cause broader economic downturns.
-An economic downturn could lower demand for our services, decrease the price we can charge for our services, increase the incidence of customers' inability to pay their accounts, or increase insolvency of our customers, any of which could materially adversely affect on our financial condition, results of operations, liquidity and cash flows.
+Weakness or a loss of confidence in the financial markets could cause our share price to decline and cause broader economic downturns.
+Weakness or a loss of confidence in the financial markets or economic downturn could also lower demand for our services, decrease the price we can charge for our services, increase the incidence of customers' inability to pay their accounts, or increase insolvency of our customers, any of which could materially adversely affect our financial condition, results of operations, liquidity and cash flows.